-The new standards and amendments to standards that are mandatory for the first time in the annual reporting period commenced on 1 July 2016 do not affect any amounts recognised in the current or prior periods, and are not likely to materially affect amounts in future periods.
-The Company has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2017.
+The above amendments to standards that are mandatory for the first time in the annual reporting period commenced on 1 July 2017 do not affect any amounts recognised in the current or prior periods, and are not likely to materially affect amounts in future periods.
+The Company has not elected to apply any pronouncements before their operative date in the annual reporting period ended 30 June 2018.